zsamadi/SMORE/README.md

 [data](https://github.com/zsamadi/SMORE/tree/main/data)

-A sample input data table with 4 fields,
+Two sample input data tablesare provided in the hypo2D folder and the synthetic folder.
+0. Cell_ID
 1. SID: Section or TIssue ID, which is the animal ID or section ID in case of the cells being from multiples different tissues.
-This sample dataset has two IDs.
-2. cellType: Cell type or cluster ID, this sample dataset has 12 cell types.
+2. cellType: Cell type or cluster ID.
 3. Centroid_X, Centroid_Y: Spatial coordinates of the cells.
 Add Centroid_Z if third dimension is available as well.

 A sample input gene expression table with fields,